nowtechnologies/cpp-logger/README.md

 #### std::ostream-like solution

 The following entry points are available:
-  - Singleton access:
   - `static LogShiftChainHelper i() noexcept;` -- prints header, logs unconditionally
   - `static LogShiftChainHelper i(LogTopicType const aTopic) noexcept;` -- logs with header if the topic is enabled
   - `static LogShiftChainHelper n() noexcept;` -- doesn't print header, logs unconditionally
   - `static LogShiftChainHelper n(LogTopicType const aTopic) noexcept;` -- logs without header if the topic is enabled
-  - Member access (no header surpression possible):
-    - `LogShiftChainHelper operator<<(ArgumentType const aValue) noexcept;` -- not recommended, the singleton version will avoid unnecessary template instantiations
-    - `LogShiftChainHelper operator<<(LogTopicType const aTopic) noexcept;` -- logs with header if the topic is enabled
-    - `LogShiftChainHelper operator<<(LogFormat const &aFormat) noexcept;` -- logs with header unconditionally
-    - `LogShiftChainHelper operator<<(LogShiftChainMarker const aMarker) noexcept;` -- just for fun, does nothing

 The class `LogTopicInstance` has an overloaded cast operator to `LogTopicType` so it can be passed directly.
 Due to operator overloading, static access is not available, so the Log instance has to be required: